 The ASCB and EMBO welcome all working press to cover the largest yearly meeting of research cell biologists in the world.
-This year, we are in San Diego, CA, USA at the San Diego Convention Center from December 8-12.
-To register for working press credentials and to get access to all ASCB press materials, please visit the Registration Area’s Attendee Services Counter in Lobby D of the San Diego Convention Center.
+This year, we are in Washington, DC, USA at the Walter E. Washington Convention Center from December 7-11.
+To register for working press credentials and to get access to all ASCB press materials, please visit the Registration Area’s Attendee Services Counter in the West Salon of the Walter E. Washington Convention Center.

-In San Diego, the ASCB can help you get your story, whether you’re in town or working from afar.
+In Washington, DC, the ASCB can help you get your story, whether you’re in town or working from afar.
 We can help set up interviews with scientific newsmakers at the meeting and find researchers who might be able to comment on new research.

 Press Registration in Washington, DC.

 • Producer, president or general manager

 • Librarian, web master or other editorial employee

 - For a publication, news service, broadcast outlet or Internet site that is: